jackykc/comp3/README.md

     1. Blur thresholded image
     1. Get the shape of the largest red contour using the number of sides
     1. Match the shape with the one obtained from task two
-* Task 4
+* Task 4 (Visit each parking spot, signaling if the parking spot has and ARTag, the same shape as that of location two, or was randomly chosen at the start of the run.)
-  1. Set current pose of the robot for the amcl node (This corener of the room has already been mapped)
+  1. Set current pose of the robot for the amcl node (This corner of the room has already been mapped)
   1. Visit each of the parking spots that has been waypointed before
   1. Check each spot and signal for an ARTag, same shape as the green one from task two, or called spot
       * If /ar_pose_marker is publishing an AR tag at current parking spot, we have found the ARTag